Advancing early language acquisition for deaf children through quality educational programming in American Sign Language

 Founding Board Member & Vice-President

 As a founding board member of ASL Friends, Sue has helped to steer the organization from its infancy and continues to support multiple needs as they arise.
 With her experience in production, she has taken the lead to oversee the production projects of ASL Friends.

 Susan graduated from Rosemont College with her degree in Social Science and a concentration in Psychology.
 She currently works at the Brain Health Center and is a champion on the Paddle Court.

 Together with her husband Tom, they have two sons.

-Laura is a dynamic executive, adept to working in an entrepreneurial environment within financial services, and has served as Treasurer on the ASL Friends Board of Directors for the past five years and has currently assumed the role of Secretary and Assistant Treasurer to best serve ASL Friends.
+Laura is a dynamic executive, adept to working in an entrepreneurial environment within financial services.
+She graciously assumed the role of Secretary and Assistant Treasurer to best serve ASL Friends.

 Laura supports financial inclusion initiatives as VP of Prepaid Business Development with Mastercard, bringing with her over 25 years of experience within the payments industry.
 Prior to MasterCard, Laura was a member of the original national sales team for the then start-up venture Discover Card.